 The most basic datum is probably comparing one person to another in terms of a direct order relationship.
 This may be some sort of competition.
 Say we are interested in chess playing skill and we have 16 people play everyone else in a series of round robin matches.
 This leads to matrix of wins and losses.
 In Table 2.2, let a 1 in a cell mean that the row person beat the column person.
 NAs are put on the diagonal since people do not play themselves.
-The data were created by first creating a P vector of abilities (ranging from -1.5 to 1.5) and then predicting the probability of a P_i beating P_j as a logistic function of the difference between the two Ps.
-The logistic function (eq 2.6) is used as one of many possible ways to create a matrix of wins and losses.
-A function to find a matrix of inner or outer sums of two matrices, %+%, from the psych package is used for convenience4.
-Given the matrix of probability exceeds that number, the person was said to win the match5.
+The data were created by a simple simulation function (Appendix G) that assumed players differed in their ability and then created the win loss record probabilistically using a logistic function.
 Because A beating B implies B loses to A, elements below the diagonal of the matrix are just 1 - those above the diagonal.